 - Laser grade all infield material for improved water flow

-- Rebuild home plate (as seen in the photo above) and cover for the winter
+- Rebuild the home plate and cover for the winter

-- Rebuild mound with the proper material and grade, covering once completed
+- Rebuild the mound with the proper material and grade, covering once completed

 - Deep tine with open tines or Verti-Quake to 8″ depth for decompaction and improved spring drainage